 Best time to see the Northern Lights in Canada

-However, if we want to see the Northern Lights in Canada in August or another summer month, a high KP in the southern parts (still fewer hours of darkness) would give you the best chances to see Aurora Borealis.
+The best months to see the Aurora Borealis in Canada are from October to March (most hours of darkness).
+However, if you want to see the Northern Lights in Canada in August or another summer month, days with high solar activity in the southern provinces will give you the best chance to see Aurora.

 SUMMING UP, THIS IS THE BEST TIME TO SEE THE AURORA BOREALIS IN CANADA: